DashSlim/Angryshot/README.md

 Notice
 ---
-    This is currently finished, but some parameters may meed to be adjusted to fit your implementation, see comments for more details.
+    This is currently finished, but some parameters may meed to be adjusted to fit your implementation.

 Inspired by
 ---